avivo8/dark_matter_projectile/docs/NETLIFY_DEPLOY.md

 ---

 ## Troubleshooting

+### Build fails with "qiskit-aer" or Python dependency errors?

+**This is a static website - Python dependencies are NOT needed!**

+If Netlify tries to install Python dependencies and fails:

+1. **Disable Python in Netlify settings:**
+   - Go to Site settings → Build & deploy → Build settings
+   - Click "Edit settings"
+   - Under "Dependencies" or "Build environment", disable Python
+   - Or set Python version to "None" if available

+2. **Verify `.netlifyignore` exists:**
+   - The `.netlifyignore` file should exclude `requirements.txt`
+   - This file is already in the repo

+3. **Check `netlify.toml`:**
+   - Make sure build command is set (even if it's just an echo)
+   - This prevents Netlify from auto-detecting Python

+4. **Manual override in Netlify UI:**
+   - Site settings → Build & deploy → Environment variables
+   - Add: `SKIP_PYTHON_INSTALL` = `true` (if supported)
+   - Or remove any Python-related environment variables

 ### Images not loading?
 - Make sure image paths in HTML are relative (e.g., `visualizations/image.png` not `/visualizations/image.png`)